-- Kill the Cutie: Ray/Kay in all versions.
+- Kill the Cutie: Ray/Kay, Mildred's sweet and innocent younger daughter, dies of a sudden illness in all versions.

 - Mama Bear: Mildred, so much.
 She'll do anything for her ungrateful daughter.
 Even taking her murder charges as her own.

-- Parental Favoritism: Bert favors Kay above Veda, due to how spoiled she is.
-Mildred doesn't sway too much towards either daughter, though she is the reason Veda is way she is.
+- Bert favors Kay above Veda, due to how spoiled the latter is.
+Mildred doesn't sway too much toward either daughter, though she is the reason Veda is the way she is.

-- In the book, Mildred favors Veda - when Kay (Ray in the book) dies,, she (guiltily) thinks to herself that she's glad it wasn't Veda.
+- In the book, Mildred favors Veda — to the point when Kay (Ray in the book) dies,, she (guiltily) thinks to herself that she's glad it wasn't Veda.

-- Playing Gertrude: In the Miniseries a slight example and probably justified as the story takes place trough several years, but Kate Winslet is only about 12 years older than Evan Rachel Wood who plays the older version of her daughter Veda.
+- Playing Gertrude: The miniseries has a slight example and probably justified as the story takes place trough several years, but Kate Winslet is only about 12 years older than Evan Rachel Wood, who plays the older version of her daughter Veda.

 - Pretty in Mink: Mildred has a sable coat and hat at the end.